nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 }
 ```

 Let's expand on why high fan-out is problematic.
 Imagine that each of those four functions (`update_inventory`, `charge_payment`, etc.) changes its interface or behavior.
 Your `process_order` function now has **four separate reasons to change**.
-This violates the Single Responsibility Principle and makes testing difficult — you must mock or stub all four dependencies to test `process_order` in isolation.
+This violates the Single Responsibility Principle[12] and makes testing difficult — you must mock or stub all four dependencies to test `process_order` in isolation.

 By introducing an intermediate service, you reduce the direct dependencies and create a more stable interface.